 The COVID-19 pandemic has forced many of us to alter our typical routines and we’ve had to learn how to exercise differently because of quarantine restrictions.
 Exercising can be a helpful way to burn stressors and foster positive feelings of accomplishment and happiness, so it’s more important than ever

 The link between exercise and success

 I think it’s fair to say that there’s a link between exercise and business success.
-Facebook founder Mark Zuckerberg and serial entrepreneur Sir Richard Branson, have one thing in common, they exercise on an almost daily basis.
+Facebook founder Mark Zuckerberg and serial entrepreneur Sir Richard Branson have one thing in common, they exercise on an almost daily basis.
 Zuckerberg has been quoted several times in the press talking about the benefits of exercise, and Sir Richard Branson is a huge advocate of a healthy lifestyle.
 In fact, he actually said that he doubts he would have been as successful in his career (and happy in his personal life), if he hadn’t always placed such importance on his health and fitness.
-He starts every day with exercise and says it puts him in a “great mind frame to get down to business”.
+He starts every day with exercise and says it puts him in a “great mind frame to get down to business.”
 It clearly works.
-In December, the latest test flight by one of his companies, Virgin Galactic, successfully rocketed to the edge of space and back and is set to offer commercial flights later this year!
+In December, the latest test flight by one of his companies, Virgin Galactic, successfully rocketed to the edge of space and back and is set to offer commercial flights in the first quarter of 2021.

 Exercise increases productivity